goldsmdn/little_magazines/README.md

 Contributions to the repository are very welcome.
 Please raise an issue if you have any problems, and feel free to contact me.

 ## Acknolwedgements
-The 'Manifesto Map' notebook was based on earlier 2018 GitHub [repository](https://github.com/utkuozbulak/unsupervised-learning-document-clustering) by Utku Ozbulak.
+The 'Manifesto Map' notebook was based on a 2018 GitHub [repository](https://github.com/utkuozbulak/unsupervised-learning-document-clustering) by Utku Ozbulak.
 This was recoded to use the up to date SciKit Learn functionality.

 Two blogs by Neri Van Otten were very helpful:
  - [How To Implement Bag-Of-Words In Python](https://spotintelligence.com/2022/12/20/bag-of-words-python/) 2018